aedanpope/tc_client/README.md

 This is a good environment for exploring the multi-agent problem, and extending models to the stochasitc high-dimensional StarCraft space.

-There are many challenges to StarCraft that this environment does not explose us to:
+There are many challenges to StarCraft that this environment does not expose us to:
-- In (Foerster, 2017), they measure that giving _no_ orders to the friendly controlled marines leads to a win rate of 84%.
+- Exploration complexity: In (Foerster, 2017), they measure that giving _no_ orders to the friendly controlled marines leads to a win rate of 84%, this means that learning agents have somewhere decent to iteratively learn and improve from.
-- One of the interesting AI challenges of StarCraft is the asymmetry in micro battles and races.
+- Asymmetry: One of the interesting AI challenges of StarCraft is the asymmetry in micro battles and races.
 There are 3 distint races with very different units and technologies available, leading to 9 different roles a completely general StarCraft AI has to learn (i.e. controlling {Terran, Zerg, Protos} vs enemy {Terran, Zerg, Protoss} are 9 distinct problems to solve with many common features).

-An example of a micro battle that is both:
+A kiting micro battle is one that is both:
 - hard to win randomly
 - asymmetrical
-is one where kiting is necessary for victory.

 Consider a battle a [Terran Vulture](http://wiki.teamliquid.net/starcraft/Vulture) and a [Protoss Zealot](http://wiki.teamliquid.net/starcraft/Zealot).